PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 * Utilize the **spiral cable jacket** to organize and maintain a neat cable passage

->[!WARNING]
+!!! warning

->Be careful not to apply tension on the led wires and the led itself while setting the cable jacket.
+	Be careful not to apply tension on the led wires and the led itself while setting the cable jacket.

 ![Finalize Main Assembly 13.png](images/Finalize_Main_Assembly_13.png "Finalize Main Assembly 13.png")